luttero/maud/src/help/readme.txt

 Maud Version notes:

+(10/02/2025):   2.9997.
+The "Il Lonfo" release.
+                How on earth did I miss that before.
+                Fixed a bug with the "Loading Data ..." message never going away,
+                Improved the Marquard Least Squares algorithm to reduce the number of Cholesky negative diagonal errors and improving the minimization.
+                Improved the bad pixel mask for importing images (TIFF).
+                Added sample Y error to the inclined flat reflection images calibration (strangely was left out before).
+                Added Ga Kalpha(1,2) radiation to the standard X-ray tubes.

 (28/01/2025):   2.9996.
 The "F 650 GS" release.
                 Fixed and running from a while!
 This version should have been released in September 2024.